 The truth is, like everyone else, even the top professionals, you will be working on these basics for as long as you play golf.
 There is always room to get even better.
 We are talking about building golf skills and getting to a skill level with which you feel comfortable.
 If you feel confident, you can move on to more targeted practice.
 This is what we are going to talk about now.

 When you are on the driving range, I recommend that you concentrate on two types of practice.

 - Practice to improve one fault in your game

 Before you begin each session, choose which type of practice you are going to do today.

-You should be aiming to do both on a regular basis, but I would recommend that you do not do both at once.
+It would be best if you were aiming to do both regularly, but I would recommend that you do not do both at once.
 My advice would be to do just one type in each practice session.
 Set yourself targets and record your results, then you will know how you are doing, and that will motivate you.